SkylineCommunications/dataminer-docs/connector-help/connector_help/NetInsight_Nimbra_414.md

 # NetInsight Nimbra 414

-The **NetInsight Nimbra 414 driver** allows you to monitor the main information retrieved from the corresponding device, which is media transport equipment that supports different input formats, resolutions, frame rates, etc.
+The **NetInsight Nimbra 414 connector** allows you to monitor the main information retrieved from the corresponding device, which is media transport equipment that supports different input formats, resolutions, frame rates, etc.

 ## About